Rei-ne/daily-task-planner-react/README.md

 - I made this to help keep track of my daily plans

-## Project built with React js and node
+## Project built with React js and Firebase

 - Will be updating daily